microsoft/fast/packages/web-components/fast-element/docs/guide/declaring-templates.md

 ```

 :::tip
 When binding to `class`, the underlying engine will not over-write classes added to the element via other mechanisms.
 It only adds and removes classes that result directly from the binding.
 This "safe by default" behavior does come at a slight performance cost.
-To opt out of this feature and squeeze out every ounce of performance by always overwriting all classes, use a property binding (see below) on the `className` property. e.g. `:className="list-item ${x => x.type}"`.
+To opt-out of this feature and squeeze out every ounce of performance by always overwriting all classes, use a property binding (see below) on the `className` property. e.g. `:className="list-item ${x => x.type}"`.
 :::

 ```html